Building Parabol’s Core Product

 Sprint Poker

-Sprint Poker quickly became popular.
-We learned how to integrate deeply with how teams work from their backlogs.
+Lauching Sprint Poker we learned how to integrate deeply with a team’s backlog.
+This integration proved to be a key driver of Enterprise adoption.
 Integrations include GitHub, Linear, GitLab, Jira, and Azure DevOps.
-Under the hood, we experimented with adding video conferencing to the discussion thread, but decided we didn’t want to compete with existing conferencing solutions.
+Under the hood, we experimented with adding video conferencing to the discussion thread, but decided we didn’t want to compete with existing solutions.

 Standup